Caskets: Frequently Asked Questions

-Reduced to most practical terms, a casket is simply a container designed to hold the remains of the deceased.
-Caskets protect the dignity of the deceased and provide a beautiful way to have your loved one’s remains on display during a funeral or memorial services.
+In practical terms, a casket is simply a container designed to hold the deceased’s remains.
+Caskets protect the deceased’s dignity and provide a beautiful way to have your loved one’s remains on display during a funeral or memorial service.
 In the early days, the casket (or coffin) was primarily functional.
-Over time, the tradition of purchasing a casket based on design has grown as a way to honor the person who will be protected by the casket.
+Over time, the tradition of purchasing a casket based on design has grown as a way to honor the person who the casket will protect.

-The purpose of a casket or coffin is the same—to provide a dignified way to house the body of the deceased.
+The purpose of both a casket or a coffin is to provide a dignified way to house the deceased’s body.
 The difference between the two is primarily the design.
 A coffin has eight sides and is shaped somewhat like a body.
-A coffin is rectangular.
-While we don’t normally see coffins in use in North America today, this design is still used in other parts of the world.
+A casket is rectangular.
+While we don’t usually see coffins in North America today, this design is still common in other parts of the world.

-Casket costs vary widely.
+Many of our casket questions involve price.
+That’s because casket costs vary widely.
 A simple casket may be as low as $1,000.
 Fully customized high-end models can go as high as tens of thousands of dollars.
 Fortunately, there is a wide range of options in all price ranges.
-This means you can easily find a beautiful casket to suit any taste and budget.
+You can easily find a beautiful casket to suit any taste and budget.

-The cost of a casket is determined primarily by what it is made of.
+The cost of a casket is determined primarily by the materials used to make it.
 Pricing is not unlike that of fine furniture.
-For example, caskets made of rare hardwoods such as mahogany will be more expensive than those made of common, readily available woods such as pine.
-High-end bronze models will be more expensive than those of stainless steel.
+For example, caskets made of rare hardwoods such as mahogany will be more expensive than those made of more common, readily available woods such as pine.
+High-end bronze models will be more costly than those of stainless steel.
 The amount and type of ornamentation will also be a factor in the price.
 Customization and personalization can also add to the cost of the casket.
 The mark-up for caskets varies as widely as the prices.
 While it may be difficult to shop around, it is possible to save money by comparing prices.
-Funeral homes tend to have the highest mark-ups followed by retail showrooms.
-Online providers normally have the lowest pricing.
+Funeral homes tend to have the highest mark-ups, followed by retail showrooms.
+Online providers typically have the lowest pricing.

-While you are not required by law to purchase a burial vault, most cemeteries will require one.
-The vault protects the ground around your casket from collapsing.
-Many cemeteries will permit the use of a less expensive grave liner.
+While the law doesn’t require you to purchase a burial vault, most cemeteries require one.
+The vault protects the ground from collapsing around the casket.
+Many cemeteries permit the use of a less expensive grave liner.
 Another option is a lawn crypt.
 The best thing to do is to consult your cemetery for their policies regarding vaults and liners.

 The use of a casket for cremation is optional.
-You will, however, be required to have some sort of alternative container.
-An alternative container is a box that is designed for the particular purpose of being used for cremation.
-They are typically made of heavy-duty cardboard and can offer a cost-effective alternative to a traditional cremation casket.
+You will, however, be required to have an alternative container–a box designed for cremation use.
+Alternative containers are typically made of heavy-duty cardboard and can offer a cost-effective alternative to a traditional cremation casket.